![]() |

 All received periodic timeout events must be acknowledged with em_tmo_ack().
 No further timeout event(s) will be sent before the user has acknowledged the previous one unless a ring timer is used.

 If em_tmo_ack() is called too late, e.g. the next period(s) is already passed, the implementation by default will skip all the missed time slots and arm for the next future one keeping the original start offset.
-Application can alter this behaviour with the flag EM_TMO_FLAG_NOSKIP when creating a timeout.
-Then no past timeout is skipped and each late acknowledgment will immediately trigger sending the next timeout event until current time has been reached.
-Note that using EM_TMO_FLAG_NOSKIP may result in an event storm if a large number of timeouts have been unacknowledged for a longer time (limited by application response latency).
-Timing problems will not call errorhandler.
+The application can alter this behaviour with the flag 'EM_TMO_FLAG_NOSKIP' when creating a timeout: no past timeout will be skipped and each late acknowledgment will immediately trigger sending the next timeout event until the current time has been reached.
+Note that using 'EM_TMO_FLAG_NOSKIP' may result in an event storm if a large number of timeouts have been unacknowledged for a longer time (limited by application response latency).
+Timing problems will not call the EM error handler.

-Application may re-use the same received timeout event or provide a new one for the next timeout.
-With ring timer the received event must be returned.
+The application may reuse the same received timeout event or provide a new one for the next timeout via 'next_tmo_ev'.
+With a periodic ring timer, the actual received event must be always be passed via 'next_tmo_ev'.

 The given event should not be touched after calling this function until it has been received again or after the timeout is successfully cancelled and event returned.

-Periodic timeout will stop if em_tmo_ack() returns an error other than timing related.
-The implementation will call errorhandler in this case unless timer was canceled, so the exception can be handled also there.
+A regular periodic timeout (i.e. not a ring one) will stop if em_tmo_ack() returns an error other than related to timing.
+Unless the timeout was canceled, the implementation will call the EM error handler in this case (the error/exception can be handled also there).

 em_tmo_ack() can only be used with periodic timeouts.